techytanveer/IBM-MQ-put-get-queue/README.md

 ## What I've achieved:

-1. **proof-of-concept.tar** - CI/CD pipeline is fully functional: it compiles against vendored headers and successfully executes a "Put" and "Get" against a live (containerized) IBM MQ instance.
+1. **proof-of-concept** - CI/CD pipeline is fully functional: it compiles against vendored headers and successfully executes a "Put" and "Get" against a live (containerized) IBM MQ instance.
-2. **async-waiting-feature.tar**- Moving from "one-shot" execution to Asynchronous Waiting.
+2. **async-waiting-feature**- Moving from "one-shot" execution to Asynchronous Waiting.
 Instead of the consumer checking the queue and immediately quitting if it's empty, we’ll tell it to "hang on the line" for a message to arrive
 ```
 ~/ibmMQ$ ./mq_get
 Timed out after 15 seconds.
 No message arrived.